john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Notes

+Though this version is optimized to improve speed, nothing could be done about the fact that this algorithm uses substantially more memory than just the maze grid itself.

 ## Trémaux's Algorithm

 ## Wall Follower

 ###### The Algorithm

-Ideally:

-0. Follow the right wall and you will eventually end up at the end.
+Follow the right wall and you will eventually end up at the end.

-In reality:
+The details:

 1. Choose a random starting direction.
 2. At each intersection, take the rightmost turn.
 At dead-ends, turn around.